-Cal Poly colleges and have exchange agreements with a variety of universities around the world.
+Cal Poly colleges have exchange agreements with a variety of universities around the world.
 Through these exchanges, students have an opportunity for cost effective, easily arranged study abroad experiences within their own academic disciplines.
 Students who qualify for one of these exchanges pay Cal Poly tuition fees and applicable fees.
 Students can spend up to one academic year at overseas universities as regularly enrolled students.
 For further information about international exchange programs, students should check with the Cal Poly Abroad website.

 Cal Poly Partner Programs

-Cal Poly has formal partnership relationships with several private sector, non-profit and/or consortium program providers that allow Cal Poly students to study as guests of affiliated universities or at specialized study centers.
+Cal Poly has formal partnership relationships with several non-profit and/or consortium program providers that allow Cal Poly students to study as guests of affiliated universities or at specialized study centers.
 Each partner provider offers thematic study options at a variety of locations throughout the world.
-For further information about partner programs, students should check with the Cal Poly Abroad website, visit partner websites, or schedule appointments with an advisors in the International Center.
+For further information about partner programs, students should check with the Cal Poly Abroad website, visit partner websites, or schedule appointments with an advisor in the International Center.

 Undergraduate students are able to spend up to one calendar year at another NSE member college or university in the U.S., Canada, or the U.S. Territories (of Puerto Rico, Guam, and U.S. Virgin Islands).
 Since its founding in 1968, more than 118,000 students from all majors nation-wide have had the opportunity to study away through the National Student Exchange (NSE).
-Because students have the option to pay in-state tuition and can use applicable financial aid fundings, it can be an affordable study away program option.
+Because students have the option to pay in-state tuition and can use applicable financial aid funding, it can be an affordable study away program option.